c50/futurium-isa/README.md

 - Build your website in an automated way to get your entire team up and running fast!

-## Recent notable changes

-- 2015-12-22: The structure of the platform package that is being downloaded from ContinuousPHP has changed.
-The codebase now resides in the root folder instead of the `build/` folder.
-The platform downloads should be much faster now.

 ## Getting started

 ### 1. Download the project